 The mangled female vampire was sitting up, the silver blanket lying against the raw flesh of her left hip.
 The burns were worse than he realized, extending from mid-thigh all the way up to her face and scalp.
 One pointed ear stuck out from underneath matted, dirty white hair on the unburned side of her face, but the other ear was melted to the side of her head in a gelatinous clump.
 A mouth full of razor-sharp teeth grinned at him from a face that no longer had lips.
 Her left arm hung lifeless from her shoulder, while she clutched something against her chest with her right hand.
 Her eyes, undamaged despite the surrounding ruin of her face, looked at him with completely white, pearlescent irises, before the pupils seemed to suddenly expand to envelop them in blackness.

 He fought the urge to run.
 Doing so would only ignite her predatory instinct, and like a vicious dog she’d attack.

 Her eyes appeared to move down toward her badly damaged body before she turned her gaze back toward the young man.
 She coughed, spitting filthy water from her undead lungs before she was able to take a breath.
 The expression on her burned face was difficult to read, but she seemed to be crying.
-Nearly unintelligible, she stared up at him.
+She stared up at him and was nearly unintelligible when she spoke.
 “Why…” she coughed some more and looked at him again.
 “Why can’t I die?”— Sample from Chapter 22; 𝙑𝙖𝙢𝙥𝙞𝙧𝙚, 𝙏𝙝𝙚 𝘽𝙚𝙜𝙤𝙩𝙩𝙚𝙣